 All home equity lines of credit are different, and you always need to check the features of any HELOC that you’re considering taking out.
-Here are some of the features that can differ between different HELOC products.
+Below are some of the features that can differ between different HELOC products:

-The minimum amount of a HELOC varies from bank-to-bank, with some institutions not offering the product at all.
+- Minimum and maximum amounts: The minimum amount of a HELOC varies from bank to bank, with some institutions not offering the product at all.
 The maximum HELOC amount is calculated as 65% loan-to-value of your home, as seen in the example calculation above.

-It is sometimes possible to divide up your HELOC into smaller portions through different sub-accounts.
+- Sub-divide lines: It is sometimes possible to divide up your HELOC into smaller portions through different sub-accounts.
 An example of where this may be used is if you wanted to draw out equity to invest in the stock market.
-In this case, the interest you pay on borrowed money is tax deductible.
-So having a separate account makes it easier to track the money.
+In this case, the interest you pay on borrowed money is tax-deductible, so having a separate account makes it easier to track the money.